interrogator/corpkit/doc_edit.md

 2. All nouns
 3. All tokens

-To do this, you perform three interrogations, all using the `Trees` data type.
+To do this, you need to go back to the `Interrogate` tab and perform three interrogations, all using the `Trees` data type.
 First, you use `Get words` with a query that will match plural nouns.
 You give the interrogation a memorable name: `list plural`:

 > `/NNP?S/ < __`